 The ethical curve describing this splendor is shown in Fig.1.13.
+Here, "THEY" are rather a tribute to tradition because there are no "them" anymore as such, everyone is now "we".
 Without a doubt, relationships in the family remain based on altruism.
 Relationships with strangers move to the level of fair trade where each party pursues his own interests, not forgetting that the other should also pursue his own, while both together remember that the interests of each of them at the same time exactly reflect the interests of entire society.
 Between family and strangers, a small transitional area of personal relationships remains where people provide small favors to others without exceeding invisible but obvious ethical limits.
 The size of this area cannot be too large, because the economic interests of the future individual require a truly endless market.
 "Personal relations" deliberately play a non-economic role.
 It’s just friends and nothing more.

 - Moral "capital"